Khadijarejjaoui99/math-quiz-game/README.md

 ## Future Enhancements

--Add more advanced features like time limits or higher difficulty levels.
+- Add more advanced features like time limits or higher difficulty levels.
--Implement a scoring system based on time or answer accuracy.
+- Implement a scoring system based on time or answer accuracy.
--Develop a graphical user interface (GUI) for a more interactive experience.
+- Develop a graphical user interface (GUI) for a more interactive experience.